alsorcam/tasks-roadmap/README.md

 ### Development server

+Run `npm start` for a dev server.
+Navigate to `http://localhost:4200/`.
+The application will automatically reload if you change any of the source files.
+To be able to load anything, the `apiUrl` in the `environment.ts` file should be updated to fetch the needed data.

+### Mock server

+Run `npm run mock-server` to run the mock server that will return the data provided in the `mock/db.json` file.
+The mock server will be running in the :3000 port (`http://localhost:3000`).
-Run `ng serve` for a dev server.
+Run `npm run start:mock` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ### Code scaffolding